Global Stock Market Volatility Forecasting Incorporating Dynamic Graphs and All Trading Days: Methodology and Implementation

-Different from the traditional HAR-RV class of models, the DCRNN model can perform a multi-step ahead forecast directly instead of repeating the one-step ahead forecast.
+Different from the traditional HAR class of models, the DCRNN model can directly generate a sequence of multi-step ahead forecasts.
 The multi-step ahead forecast function is realized through the Sequence to Sequence (Seq2Seq) architecture proposed by \citet{Sutskever2014}.
-This architecture employs encoders and decoders, which are both formulated as equation \eqref{dcgru}.
-The final output hidden state of the encoders is passed to the decoders as the initial hidden state to generate forecasts sequentially.\\
+This architecture employs encoders and decoders, which both sequentially perform the DCGRU cell operation as Equation \eqref{dcgru-simple} to process inputs and generate forecasts.